joe-bamford/transcription-tools/README.md

 Useful as an aid for learning chord shapes & qualities, as well as for quick identification of uncommon shapes.

 > NOTE: Setting up this script requires identifying which audio device is your piano.
-The commented-out cell 'DEVICE SETUP' will list all detected audio devices on your system; you can then change the _dev_id_ variable to the desired device.
+If getting a MidiException error then try changing the value of the _dev_id_ variable.
+The commented-out cell 'DEVICE SETUP' will list all detected audio devices on your system; you can then change _dev_id_ to the desired device.
 A kernel restart may be required after doing this.

 ### Current functionality
 Takes live midi input from a digital piano and reactively displays notes & chords through a matplotlib window.